Chet Faliszek has left Valve after devoting 12 years to the company.

 Faliszek co-wrote storylines for the Half-Life series and Portal alongside fellow writers Erik Wolpaw and Marc Laidlaw, who both left Valve previous to Faliszek’s departure.

-He also write the story for both Left 4 Dead and Left for Dead 2, Counter-Strike: Global Offensive and was a writer for Dota 2 alongside Marc Laidlaw and Ted Kosmatka.
+He also wrote the story for both Left 4 Dead and Left for Dead 2, Counter-Strike: Global Offensive and was a writer for Dota 2 alongside Marc Laidlaw and Ted Kosmatka.

 In the past few years, Faliszek took on the role of developer relations boss for Valve’s Vive VR.
 He worked as a liaison for developers who wished to publish titles on the firm’s VR tech.